A-JMinor/Python-Aspen-Plus-Connected-Model-for-the-Calculation-of-Equipment-Costs/4Vacuum-System/README.md

 ## Example

-There is an example given (ExampleSteamJetCode.py) that first connects the example Aspen Plus simulation (exampleSteamJet.bkp) and Python and then accesses the function *vacuumsystemSTEAMJET* from the vacuumoperation.py file, which calculates the costs and other variables through the connection as described above.
+There is an example given (ExampleSteamJetCode.py) that first connects the example Aspen Plus simulation (exampleSteamJet.bkp with a vacuum reactor) and Python and then accesses the function *vacuumsystemSTEAMJET* from the vacuumoperation.py file, which calculates the costs and other variables through the connection as described above.